;

 Empowering tribal leadership[016↘︎] where designs emerge in the technology and work in embedded, well-functioning teams that support each other as a family/tribe instead of random individuals put together to deliver desired outcomes.

-2.3 Design and technical excellence
+2.3 Design and Technical Excellence

 Figure09: Design Excellence Principle.